Article Image

 Summary

-Pennsylvania certified mathematics teacher with 8 years of experience in K-12 education, known for adaptability in integrating technology into the curriculum.
+Pennsylvania certified mathematics teacher with eight years of experience in K-12 education, known for adaptability in integrating technology into the curriculum.
 Expertise in developing engaging learning content, demonstrated by a 20% increase in student engagement.
 Enthusiastic about innovative teaching methods and committed to student success.

 RIGHT